ReverseThatApp/ReverseThatApp.github.io/_posts/2020-04-14-by-pass-storekit-in-app-purchase-iOS-with-lldb.md

 With the help of [Frida iOS Dump](https://github.com/AloneMonkey/frida-ios-dump){:target="_blank"} or [CrackerXI](https://forum.iphonecake.com/index.php?/topic/363020-crackerxi-gui-app-decryption-tool-for-ios-11-12-13/){:target="_blank"}, we can easily pull out **.ipa** file of REDACTED app on a jailbroken device, unzip **.ipa** and navigate to `Payload/REDACTED.app` folder.
 All of the app resources and binary files are inside this folder.
 [![.ipa resources]({{ site.baseurl }}/images/20200414/ipa-resources.png)]({{ site.baseurl }}/images/20200414/ipa-resources.png){:target="_blank"} <br/>**Figure 3: .ipa resources**<br/><br/>

 Besides common resources you will see in other .ipa files, this one has a bit different.
 Look for `spine-lua`, `CoronaResources.bundle`, `resource.corona-archive`, it's CORONA!!!
-Don't get goosebumps please, this is not the kind of Corona virus but Corona framework.
+Don't get goosebumps please, this is not the kind of Coronavirus but Corona framework.
 [Corona](https://coronalabs.com/) is the 2D game engine, a cross-platform framework ideal for rapidly creating apps and games for mobile devices and desktop systems.
 That means you can create your project once and publish it to multiple types of devices, including Apple iPhone and iPad, Android phones and tablets, Amazon Fire, Mac Desktop, Windows Desktop, and even connected TVs such as Apple TV, Fire TV, and Android TV (from [coronalabs site](ttps://coronalabs.com/)).
 I will have another post to share the process of reversing Corona files soon, just leave these kinds of stuff for now.

 Let's scan through files inside this folder and stop at REDACTED Mach-O file, it's very small in size - **ONLY 2MB**.
 That means all of the app logic will remain in those Corona files.
 You might wonder if the In-app purchase there also?
 It would be, but in the end the purchase process should be in native iOS and the REDACTED file.
 Let's examine this guy right away.